inspyration/xbus.broker/doc/source/recipient_api.rst

 Required.

-Called when Xbus wants to check whether the node is up.
+Called when Xbus wants to check whether the recipient is up.

 Parameters: